 Secret The Hand has never acted directly against one of his agents unless the agent was a threat to the kingdom, but protégées have never survived long enough to take the position.
 This is, after all, a dangerous position.

-A revolution occured and the throne was usurped.
+A revolution occurred and the throne was usurped.

 Response A later king (about fifteen years ago) was very decadent and weak.
 His policies were becoming dangerous to the kingdom and a threat to its neighbors.
 He was assassinated (apparently by one of these neighbors) and the heir abducted and presumably killed.
 Duke Arlington, one of the most powerful nobles in the country, took the crown, united the kingdom, and stabilized the situation.